 Additionally, while qualifying requirements for conforming loans are less variable across lenders (they have to be for Fannie and Freddie to buy the loans), lenders have more leeway with jumbo loans.
 For these reasons, qualifying requirements can vary greatly from one mortgage lender to the next.

-Here’s a quick look at some key differences between the loans:
+Here’s a quick look at some key differences between conforming loans and jumbo loans:

 |Conforming loans||Jumbo loans|